Planet-NULLCAST/curriculum/courses/javascript/function.md

   ]
 ---

-A function(a.k.a method) is basically a set of instructions that performs a certain task.
+A `function`(a.k.a method) is basically a set of instructions that performs a certain task.
 It can receive inputs and can also return values to where the function has been called.

 ## Functions in JavaScript

-In Javascript, a function is declared using the **“function“** keyword.
+In Javascript, a function is declared using the `function` keyword.
 For example:

 ```javascript
 function printText(text1, text2) {